 The round, jean-clad behind of Sue from accounts rubbed against my arm as she stood chatting to colleagues.

 Sheldrake gripped my wrist.
 “Look, I’ve discovered something.
 Somethin’ about ol’ Chivvers!”

 “Shh!”
 I didn’t want Sheldrake spouting baseless rumours again, especially about my boss.

 “Look, he’s had visitors, two men from Serious Fraud.”

-“They use the service lift and they don’t leave his office.”
+“They use the service lift and don’t leave his office.”

 Sheldrake tapped his bulbous nose.